Vjekoslav Babukić: Biography

 The language standardized in Babukić's grammar has a Neoštokavian dialect basis, but also with elements from Čakavian and Kajkavian dialects.
-He advocated the use of etymological (morphophonological) orthography, as opposed to phonological orthography advocated by Vuk Stefanović Karadžić and his followers.
+He advocated the use of etymological (morphophonological) orthography, as opposed to the strictly phonological orthography advocated by Vuk Karadžić and his followers.
 Babukić abundantly exploited the existing literary traditions in various dialect for the Illyrian cause.
-As the first grammarian to realize Illyrian language conceptions, critics such as Vatroslav Jagić have called Babukić "The first grammarian of the Illyrian dialect".
+As the first grammarian to realize Illyrian language conceptions, critics such as Vatroslav Jagić have described Babukić as "the first grammarian of the Illyrian dialect".